Frequently Asked Questions (FAQ's)

 Back to Top

-Gen 3 (Desert Storm Technology) Uses gallium arsenide for the photocathode and a micro-channel plate for gain, and is also coated with an ion barrier film to increase tube life.
-Gen 3 produces more than 800 mA/lm and provides very good to excellent low light performance and long tube life.
+Gen 3 (Desert Storm Technology) Uses Gallium Arsenide for the photocathode and a micro-channel plate for Gain, and is also coated with an ion barrier film to increase tube life.
+Gen 3 creates more than 800 mA/lm and provides very good to excellent low light performance and long tube life.
+The GEN III Gallium Arsenide (GaAs) photocathode is uniquely sensitive beyond 800 nanometers, considered to be the critical near-infrared region where night sky luminance levels are greatest.
+This spectral response shift to the red region results in improved Signal-to-Noise Ratios over the GEN III predecessors, delivering a three-fold improvement in visual acuity and detection distances.

 Developed in 1990's